 Bird communities are highly mobile and exhibit patterns of activity related to tidal water movements and many other factors.
 Different bird species exploit different parts of a marine area and different prey species.
 Changes in the habitat may therefore affect them differently.
-The important bird populations at this site require a functional embayment which is capable of supporting intertidal habitat for feeding and roosting.
+The important bird populations at this site require a suitable area which is capable of supporting the intertidal habitats which they rely on for feeding and roosting.
 The most important factors related to this are: